-Other Studies Suggest Similar “Hacks” for Growing Bigger Buds (And Getting Bigger Yields)
+Another Study Suggests Similar “Hacks” for Growing Bigger Buds (And Getting Bigger Yields)

 Standard practice involves giving plants between 300 and 750 μmol/m2/s using HPS or specialized LED lights.
-However, the Laval team found that you could enjoy greater yields with an easier and more cost-effective setup.
+However, the Laval team found that you could produce greater yields with an easier and more cost-effective setup.

 DIY cannabis growing hack for producing bigger buds and higher yields?
 Get better lights!

 Final Thoughts on Grow Hacks for Bigger Yields

-Although the data only comes from a couple of studies, it essentially confirms what most growers have suspected all along: that light intensity plays an enormous role in bud size and yield.
+Although the data only comes from a couple of studies, it essentially supports what most growers have suspected all along – that light intensity plays an enormous role in bud size and yield.